Prinsphield/ELEGANT/README.md

 # ELEGANT: Exchanging Latent Encodings with GAN for Transferring Multiple Face Attributes

-By Taihong Xiao, Jiapeng Hong and Jinwen Ma
+Taihong Xiao, Jiapeng Hong and Jinwen Ma

 ## Introduction

-This repo is the pytorch implementation of our paper.
+This repo is the pytorch implementation of our [paper](https://arxiv.org/abs/1803.10562).
 ELEGANT is a novel model for transferring multiple face attriutes by exchanging latent encodings.
 The model framework is shown below.

 <div align="center">
 <img align="center" src="extra/model.jpg" width="900" alt="model">